DR. MOHSAN BEG

 DR. SHAWN HARRINGTON

-Dr. Shawn Harrington, is a Clinical Psychologist licensed with the College of Psychologists of Dr. Shawn Harrington is a Clinical Psychologist licensed with the College of Psychologists of Ontario.
+Dr. Shawn Harrington, is a Clinical Psychologist licensed with the College of Psychologists of Ontario.
 He completed his Ph.D. and M.A. in Adult Clinical Psychology at the University of Windsor.
 Dr. Harrington is licensed in the areas of adult and adolescent clinical psychology and adult rehabilitation psychology.

 Dr. Harrington completed a pre-doctoral residency at the Dr. Everett Chalmers Regional Hospital and Stan Cassidy Rehabilitation Centre in Fredericton, New Brunswick in 2015-2016 where he worked in inpatient/outpatient rehabilitation psychology, inpatient health psychology, and inpatient psychiatry.
 His current practice in psychotherapy is grounded in emotion and psychotherapy research.